 - 1. Premiums will be distributed when the unit receives the monies from the agriculture premium fund.
 Total premium money available is determined and allocated by the Illinois Department of Agriculture. - 2.
-All 4-H exhibits entered, according to class requirements and adhering to the 4-H General Project Show Information and Rules, will be judged and premium money will be divided according to an X factor, proportionately, on a Blue, Red, or White basis. - 3.
-The Department of Agriculture shall use its best efforts to secure sufficient appropriations to fund premiums.
-In any year for which the General Assembly of the State of Illinois fails to make an appropriation sufficient to pay such premiums, premium amounts may not be accurately reflected in this Fair Book. - 4.
-Agricultural Premium Fund (APF): Under the Illinois Agricultural Fair Act, SUBPART C, known as the 4-H Fund, University of Illinois Extension units are eligible to participate and receive funding for one (1) cash premium per class.
-Premium-eligible youth are 4-H members 8-18 years of age as of September 1, 2020 and are enrolled in the 4-H online system.
+All 4-H exhibits entered according to class requirements and adhering to the 4-H General Project Show Information and Rules will be judged and premium money will be divided according to an X factor, proportionately, on a Blue, Red or White basis.
+Premiums will be distributed after the fair. - 3.
+The Department of Agriculture shall use its best efforts to secure sufficient appropriations to fun premiums.
+In any year, for which the General assembly of the State of Illinois fails to make an appropriation sufficient to pay such premiums, premium amounts may not be accurately reflected in this Fair Book. - 4.
+Agricultural Premium Fund (APF): Under the Illinois Agricultural Fair Act, SUBPART C, known as the 4-H Fund, University of Illinois Extension units are eligible to participate and receive funding for one (1) CASH PREMIUM PER CLASS.
+Premium-eligible: you are 4-H members 8-18 years of age as of September 1, 2020 and are enrolled via 4-H Online.
 Cloverbud projects are not premium-eligible due to age of members.
 Counties are not required to pay premiums until the funds are released from the IL General Assembly. - 5.
 Tax Implications for Prizes, Gifts or Awards: Program Participants (including minors) will be required to provide their social security number or foreign national tax ID number prior to receiving a prize, gift or award to ensure proper IRS reporting as required by law.
 This sensitive information is kept confidential and handled through security protected software (PEAR).
 Participants will not be eligible for prize, gift or award if social security or foreign national tax ID information is not provided.